evert/evert.github.com/_posts/2022/2022-09-07-bun-curveball-framework.md

 Porting Curveball
 -----------------

-At Bad Gateway I work on the [Curveball][8] framework, which differs itself a bit from frameworks like Express and Koa because it effectively abstracts/encapsulates the core 'Request' and 'Response' objects that Node provides.
+Curveball is a Typescript micro-framework we’ve been developing since mid-2018 as a modern replacement for Express and Koa.
+A key difference between Curveball and these two frameowrks is that it fully abstracts/encapsulates the core 'Request' and 'Response' objects Node provides.

 This made it very easy to create a lambda integration in the past.
 To get Express to run on lambda the Node `http` stack needs to be emulated, which requires a ton of code from libraries like [serverless-express][8], where it was just 2 functions with curveball.
+To make it run on Bun, the same work will need to be done or Bun needs to implement the full Node `http` stack.

-So after some refactoring last week, Curveball now also supports Bun.
+But due to this abstraction, it was relatively easy to get Curveball up and running.

 This is how you use it: